Equal Predictive Ability Tests Based on Panel Data with Applications to OECD and IMF Forecasts: Monte Carlo Study

 \section{Monte Carlo Study}

-To investigate the small sample properties of the test statistics given above, a set of Monte Carlo simulations are conducted.
-2000 samples from each DGP described below for the dimensions of $T\in \{10,20,30,50,100\}$, $ n\in \{10,20,30,50,100\}$ are generated.
+To investigate the finite sample properties of the test statistics given above, a set of Monte Carlo experiments are conducted.
+2000 samples are generated from each DGP described below for the dimensions of $T\in \{10,20,30,50,100\}$ and $n\in \{10,20,30,50,100\}$.
 All tests are applied for the nominal size of 5\%.